SMAS Facelift Brisbane: When This Technique May Be Considered

 Surgical Technique

 SMAS facelift is performed under general anaesthesia at an accredited private hospital in Sydney.
-Depending on the specific variation and any combined procedures, operating time is typically 3–4 hours.
+Depending on the specific variation and any combined procedures, operating time is typically 3 to 4 hours.
 Hospital admission is generally day surgery or one overnight stay.

 Incisions are placed in anatomically concealed positions — within the temporal hairline and following the natural contour around the ear (in front of and sometimes behind, depending on whether the neck is addressed).
 Incision length depends on the variation used and whether the neck is included.